DamonZhao-sfu/RecoverableCompression/README.md

 ## Overview

 To minimize the loss of important information during the token compression process, we propose a text information-guided dynamic visual token recovery mechanism.
-The framework of this method is illustrated in Figure overview.
+The framework of this method is illustrated in Figure `Overview`.
 Firstly, the image and the question are separately encoded by visual and text encoders, resulting in visual tokens and text embeddings.
 Then, these outputs are fed into the token recovery module, which consists of four steps:

 <font color=red> **Visual Filter** </font>: Calculate the similarity between the visual class token and other visual tokens, generating visual scores.
 A dynamic scale filter algorithm is used to determine the threshold for the visual scores, and the top-k tokens based on the threshold are selected as the visual tokens with high scores.